 COVID-19 has changed how we travel, with restrictions changing from day to day and from country to country based on infection rates.
 If you have COVID-19, you cannot get on a plane, even if you wear a mask.

-Proof of Negative Test May Be Required
+Proof Of Negative Test May Be Required

 If you have tested positive for COVID-19, you cannot fly on the plane because COVID-19 is a highly contagious disease passed primarily through airborne particles and droplets.
 The stale air cycles through an airplane, so those who are COVID-19 positive should not travel while positive – even with the purification systems that are in place in airplanes.
 You will risk infecting all those around you, causing an outbreak on the plane that can have far-reaching consequences.